dshen1/jfisher-usgs.github.com/cv.md

 ### Talks

+- Water Resource Seminar Series, University of Idaho, ID, Sep.
+3, 2013, Optimization of water-level monitoring networks in the eastern Snake River Plain aquifer using a kriging-based genetic algorithm method.
 - USGS National Water Data Conference, Portland, OR, Sep.
-25, 2012, Optimization of water-table monitoring networks in the eastern Snake River Plain aquifer using a kriging-based genetic algorithm methodology.
+25, 2012, Optimization of water-table monitoring networks in the eastern Snake River Plain aquifer using a kriging-based genetic algorithm method.
 - Water Resource Seminar Series, University of Idaho, ID, Sep.
 27, 2011, A comparison of USGS 3-D model estimates of groundwater source areas and velocities to independently-derived estimates, INL and vicinity.